 This course provides students with advanced electronic skills used in maintaining, installation and development of the complex equipment used in the modern manufacturing environment.
 Topics covered include number systems, logic gates, flip- flops, registers and counters, analog-to-digital, and digital-to-analog data conversions.
-PREREQUISITE: Requires completion of vo-tech industrial maintenance program, appropriate prior experience, or instructor permission.
+Prior completion of Votech industrial maintenance program and/or appropriate prior experience recommended.
 (DD)